stevkazt/comfytech-research-hub/README.md

 # 🧩 Dropi Product Research Desktop App

-An Electron-based desktop application for researching and analyzing products from the Dropi marketplace.
-The app provides tools for product scraping, detailed market research, findings management, and competitor analysis — all from an intuitive desktop interface.
+An Electron-based desktop application for manual product research and analysis.
+The app provides tools for detailed market research, findings management, and competitor analysis — all from an intuitive desktop interface.

 ---